 Chaos ensues.
 The Mani tribe, led by Asbel and Ketcha, helps Nausicaä fend off the heedra so she can go confront Namulith.
 Asbel tosses Nausicaä the God Warrior control stone from Pejitei.
 An unforgettable duel of words and swords ensues: Nausicaä pits her boundless compassion against Namulith and his piercing nihilism.

 The Dorok Emperor is unlike any opponent Nausicaä has faced before.
 Namulith shows nothing but contempt for Nausicaä because he has heard her song and dance before.
 He reveals that Miralupa was once a compassionate philosopher king in his youth, desiring nothing but peace for the populace.
 But over the years, he grew to despise their stupidity and ignorance, eventually resorting to fear and might as forms of control.
-Namulith’s harsh truth stuns Nausicaä; his host of heedra overwhelms her.
+Namulith’s harsh truth stuns Nausicaä, and his host of heedra overwhelms her.
 Emerging from the shadows, Yupa attempts to intervene, but a greater power now protects Nausicaä.
-The newborn God Warrior awakens to imprint itself onto Nausicaä with her control stone, calling her mother.
+The newborn God Warrior awakens to imprint itself onto Nausicaä with the control stone, calling her “Mother.”
 It wipes out all the heedra and punches a hole clean through the bridge of the ship.

-Gravely injured by the assault, Namulith retreats below decks, only to discover that Kushana has commandeered his ship.
+Gravely injured by the God Warrior’s assault, Namulith retreats below decks, only to discover that Kushana has commandeered his ship.
 He no longer cares.
 His body, artificially transformed like the heedra, has been irreparably damaged.
 In an incredible amount of pain, Namulith is tired of living.
 He says that no matter what he does, things always turn out as the Master of the Crypt says they will.

 The Power and Limits of Empathy